Golf Mobility: Best Mobility Exercises for Golfers

 Mobilize the Legs with Lunges

-Lunges help open up your hips, stretch tight hamstrings, and prep your body for rotation.
+Lunges help open up your hips, stretch tight hamstrings, and prep your body for rotation from the ground up.

 Low Lunge to Half Split